trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 1. The PSF executable will be launched.
 2. scriptExecutionMode has been set to RemoteSigned, which allows scripts that are downloaded from the internet to run if signed by a trusted publisher.
 3. The start script section defines usJzY.ps1 as the script that will be executed at the start.
-4. showWindown has been set to false, meaning the powershell script will run in the background without invoking the command window.
+4. showWindow has been set to false, meaning the powershell script will run in the background without invoking the command window.

 ### StartingScriptWrapper